 In summary, the decline of the affordability of the private rental market and the current crisis has been decades in the making and are based on Australia's historical treatment of housing as an investment and commodity rather than a human right.
-There are no quick fixes to such entrenched systemic failure as currently demonstrated by the Australian private rental housing crisis.
+There are few quick fixes to such entrenched systemic failure as currently demonstrated by the Victorian private rental housing crisis.
 Effective solutions require the time, the investment and the political will to really make a difference, particularly for people on the lowest incomes and those people experiencing and/or at risk of homelessness.

-These issues need to be addressed in the Federal Government's National Housing and Homelessness Plan currently being developed and any State Government plans to end homelessness and fix the housing system.
+These issues need to be addressed in the Federal Government's Housing and Homelessness Plan and any Victorian Government plans to end homelessness and fix the housing system.

-The SHSN trusts that the recommendations from this Senate Inquiry will contribute to a more equitable and effective housing system in Australia - one that provides accessible, safe, affordable, available, suitable and sustainable housing for the most marginalised Australians.
+The SHSN trusts that the recommendations from this Parliamentary Inquiry will contribute to a more equitable and effective private rental system in Victoria - one that provides accessible, safe, affordable, available, suitable and sustainable housing for all Victorians.